Jens-AIMLX/langflow/install_approach.md

 ### Skipped Dependencies

-The following dependency is intentionally skipped due to build issues or compatibility problems:
+The following dependencies are intentionally skipped due to build issues or compatibility problems:

 1. **tiktoken** - OpenAI's tokenizer with architecture compatibility issues (32-bit vs 64-bit)
+2. **pyarrow** - Apache Arrow implementation that requires cmake and has complex build requirements

 Other dependencies that might cause build issues but are handled by UV's dependency resolution: